bigbreadguy/pose-label-converter/README.md

  ```

 ### 2. Create "input" Folder under the Project Directory
- And align target labels each into its own directory seperately.
+ And align target labels each into its own directory seperately.</br>
  **Example**
  ```
  ├── pose-label-converter/